Castle Peak Hospital

-Castle Peak Hospital is the oldest and largest psychiatric hospital in Hong Kong.
+Castle Peak Hospital (青山醫院; CPH) is the oldest and largest psychiatric hospital in Hong Kong.
 Located east of Castle Peak in Tuen Mun, the hospital was established in 1961.
 It has 1,156 beds, providing a wide variety of psychiatric services such as adult psychiatry, forensic psychiatry, psychogeriatric services, child and adolescent psychiatry, consultation-liaison psychiatry and substance abuse treatments.
 All wards in the hospital are equipped to accommodate both voluntary and involuntary admitted patients.

 History

 Establishment

 Castle Peak Hospital is the oldest extant psychiatric hospital in Hong Kong.
 It replaced the older Victoria Mental Hospital on Hong Kong Island as the main public inpatient hospital for the treatment of mental illness.
 Castle Peak Hospital was opened by the then-Governor Robert Black on 27 March 1961.
 The 1,000-bed hospital, occupying a 40 acre site, was spread over 10 buildings.
 Four two-storey blocks accommodated the patients, who were divided in two sections by gender.
 The hospital, designed by the Public Works Department to have an "open and pleasant" atmosphere, included teaching and residential facilities for psychiatric nursing students.